 The university seeks to ensure the safety of its students, faculty, staff, and visitors, safeguard its academic programs, preserve its academic research and protect its facilities in the event of an emergency.
 This policy defines the process for closing all or part of the university as well as expectations for university employees and students.
 It establishes requirements to maintain operational continuity and recovery when a change in operating status is necessary.
 It also establishes the policy and procedures for compensating employees for absences and work during an emergency closing, in compliance with Virginia Department of Human Resources Management Policy 1.35.

-Emergency Management Team: The Emergency Management Team (EMT) is responsible for overall coordination of the university's emergency preparedness efforts that plan for, guide, respond to, and recover from a crisis.
+- The Emergency Management Team (EMT) is responsible for overall coordination of the university's emergency preparedness efforts that plan for, guide, respond to, and recover from a crisis.

-Evacuation: The decision to close the residence halls, academic, administrative and auxiliary facilities and restrict access to university buildings.
+- An Evacuation is the decision to close the residence halls, academic, administrative and auxiliary facilities and restrict access to university buildings.

 IV.
 Closing Policy